kumakyoo42/oma-file-formats/TEMPORARY.md

 ## tmp2

-The intermediate format created in the second step of Oma ist quite similar to the final Oma format: Header and chunktable are identical.
+The intermediate format created in the second step of Oma ist quite similar to the final Oma format: Header and chunktable are identical, but there is no typetable.

     <chunk> ::=
       int count